nerraw/Dragon-Curve/README.md

 Plotting the Dragon Curve Fractal

 The Dragon Curve Fractal is a geometric pattern that is a not-so-obvious result of a fairly simple idea.
-It is formed by a line that makes either or a left or right 90 degree turn at regular intervals.
+It is formed by a line that makes either a left or right 90 degree turn at regular intervals.
 The formula for determining whether to turn left or right arises from folding a piece of paper.
 If you take a strip of paper and fold it in half by bringing the left end to the right.
 Once folded